Treatment for Hearing Loss in Federal Way, WA

 If you notice that your hearing isn’t as good as it used to be, don’t panic.
 It could be caused by NIHL, impacted ear wax, an ear infection, or some other source.
 Dr. Stern will perform several tests to determine what is causing the issue.

 If hearing loss does occur, it can be treated, but not completely cured.
-Dr. Stern will be able to offer suggestions to prevent further hearing loss and may fit you with a hearing aid if necessary.
+Ear doctor, Dr. Ryan Stern, will be able to offer suggestions to prevent further hearing loss and may fit you with a hearing aid if necessary.